 RS: That relationship between Impact and NOAH we talked about earlier as one of many moves that the company has made since Impact took over.
 From your perspective as part of the Impact roster, how much has changed since Anthem came in?

 Moose: A lot of changes and all for the good.
 I mean, we have a great ownership, we have a great leader in Jeff Jarrett that knows the wrestling business, and he’s been doing this for years.
 We have some great agents in Scott D’Amore, Abyss, Sonjay, and some of the other guys that’s there.
-We have some of the best talents there like Gail Kim, myself, EC3, Lashley, I mean I feel like Impact Wrestling is where it is right now.
+We have some of the best talents there like Gail Kim, myself, EC3, Lashley, I mean I feel like Impact Wrestling is where it is at right now.

 RS: One of the things that came with Jarrett was Global Force Wrestling.
 How do you feel the influx of wrestlers from Global Force has changed the locker room?